 Why Choose PHP?

-PHP is an open source server-side language and has a wide community of users, which gives PHP developers the possibility to join great support system for PHP coders and gain easy access to references, guidelines, new resources and updates, as well as extensions libraries.
+PHP is an open-source server-side language and has a vast community of users, which gives PHP developers the possibility to join excellent support system for PHP coders and gain easy access to references, guidelines, new resources and updates, as well as extensions libraries.
 Bugs are also fixed at an impressive speed.
 PHP also offers a variety of frameworks, Symfony and Laravel being the most popular.

 The PHP’s syntax is similar to the C and C++ languages, two popular programming languages, so it allows for an easy, smooth transition for developers familiar with either of these languages.
 PHP code is generally praised among beginners for its relative simplicity.
 PHP is also a cross-platform language which means it can be run on all operating systems.

-Speed is crucial for successful web development and this might be the reason why PHP is still number one among web dev languages, as it allows for a fairly speedy development, considering the resource usage.
+Speed is crucial for successful web development birmingham and this might be the reason why PHP is still number one among web dev languages, as it allows for reasonably speedy development, considering the resource usage.
 Speed is also of great importance for clients.
 Websites that take forever to load are a nightmare for the Internet users and may effectively discourage them from entering a slow website ever again.
-PHP allows also for creating dynamic websites which enables user participation and increases the number of visitors.
+PHP allows also for creating dynamic websites which enable user participation and increase the number of visitors.

-Experts from http://ottawa-it-services.ca point out the importance of security in all IT operations.
-The issue raised with PHP most is that its security depends mostly on your skills as a programmer.
-Developers need to remember to use precaution to avoid script or SQL injections among other threats.
+Experts from https://ottawa-it-services.ca point out the importance of security in all IT operations.
+The issue raised with PHP most is that its security depends mainly on your skills as a programmer.
+Developers must remember to use precautions to avoid script or SQL injections, among other threats.

 Why Choose Python?

 Just like PHP, Python is also an open-source language and has a growing community of users which make sure the code is constantly being improved.
-Similarly to PHP, Python uses extensive support libraries which make the life of developers much easier (e.g. in unit-testing or image manipulation) and significantly speed up the development process.
+Similarly to PHP, Python uses extensive support libraries which make the life of developers much more accessible (e.g., in unit-testing or image manipulation) and significantly speed up the development process.

-Due to its extremely simple syntax that resembles the English language, Python is currently most often recommended to those who are just starting their adventure with programming.
-Python’s clean and simple syntax allows also for easy database arrangement.
+Due to its straightforward syntax that resembles the English language, Python is currently most often recommended to those who are just starting their adventure with programming.
+Python’s clean and straightforward syntax allows also for easy database arrangement.

 Python also offers a range of frameworks, with examples of Django and Flask as most commonly used, and their number is growing as Python is being introduced to more projects.

-Projects using Python include IoT technology, which is increasingly becoming an interest among developers and will undoubtedly have a big impact on our future.
+Projects using Python include IoT technology, which is increasingly becoming an interest among developers and will undoubtedly have a significant impact on our future.

 The issue most commonly raised with Python is its speed execution which might not be adequate for some projects.
-Another problem for some developers might be ironically the simplicity of code.
-Developers whose work is limited just to this one language may find it difficult to transition to more complex languages, like for example Java.
+Another problem for some developers might be, ironically, the simplicity of code.
+Developers whose work is limited just to this one language may find it challenging to transition to more complex languages, like, for example Java.